shirsig/crafty/README.md

 ![Alt text](http://i.imgur.com/wzHbUri.png)

 Crafty adds a **fuzzy name search** to the default profession frames.
-The results automatically update as you type and the first result (best match) is selected automatically.
+Search results update on the fly and the first result (best match) is selected automatically.

 It further adds an **availability filter button** as well as a **reagent link button**.